PTEB: Towards Robust Text Embedding Evaluation via Stochastic Paraphrasing at Evaluation Time with LLMs: Experiments

-As single‐run estimates can be unreliable~\citep{Reimers2018,Dror2019}, we evaluate STS with $n=6$ different paraphrasing seeds.
-Across datasets, all models decline on PTEB vs. originals with the smallest drop for \texttt{embeddinggemma-300m} (\autoref{tab:03_sts_embedding_results}). \texttt{e5-mistral-7b-instruct} decreases by 2.70\%, while others (except Gemma) drop by up to 5.09\%.
-The gap is smallest on STS22 and largest on STS12.
+On average, all models decline on PTEB vs. the original STS datasets with the smallest drop for \texttt{embeddinggemma-300m} (\autoref{tab:03_sts_embedding_results}). \texttt{e5-mistral-7b-instruct} decreases by 2.70\%, while others drop by up to 5.09\%.
+The gap is largest on STS12 (\mbox{-10.47}) while STS22 shows a small average improvement of +0.53.

 Also the standard deviation across runs differs substantially between datasets.
 On SICK-R and STS15 the sample standard deviation ($\sigma$) is at the lower end ($\sigma \leq 0.09$ and $\sigma \leq 0.20$ respectively) in contrast to BIOSSES ($\sigma \in [1.01, 2.23]$).